DaCuteRaccoon/fibonacci/README.md

 # fibonacci
-The Fibonacci sequence in every language
+The Fibonacci sequence in every language.
+Files are located in the [code][dir] directory.

+[dir]: ./code/